NASA and Space Grant "Educational

 · SDSU-Flandreau Indian School (FIS) Success Academy (where all students are "honored" students) - An early and intensive college preparatory program for Native American high school students.

-· Davis-Bahcall Scholars Program - A summer 2012 program supported in part by SD Space Grant where Davis-Bahcall Scholars spend one week digging deep into the science and engineering at the Sanford Underground Laboratory, based in Lead, SD and three weeks studying modern physics at Princeton University in New Jersey under world-renowned scholars and researchers.
-They will also travel to research laboratories at home and possibly in Europe (funding permitting) to experience the world of modern scientific research.
+· Davis-Bahcall Scholars Program - A summer program supported in part by SD Space Grant where Davis-Bahcall Scholars spend one week digging deep into the science and engineering at the Sanford Underground Laboratory, based in Lead, SD and three weeks studying modern physics at Princeton University in New Jersey under world-renowned scholars and researchers.
+They also travel to research laboratories at home and possibly in Europe (funding permitting) to experience the world of modern scientific research.
 For high school seniors or college freshmen at time of application.
-College credit will be offered.
-Flyer.
+College credit is offered.

 · WISH: Women in STEM High School Aerospace Scholars - The WISH project offers a one-of-a-kind experience for female high school students like you to jump start your future and explore the possibilities of a Science, Technology, Engineering and Mathematics (STEM) related major or career.
 Includes a one-week Summer 2012 experience at NASA Johnson Space Center.
 Click here for flyer.